tmoss4/bahamas-nonprofits/index.md

 [Bahamas Godparent Pregnancy Youth and Family Center][7] - Non-profit crisis pregnancy and youth center offering support, education, and resources to men and women facing unplanned pregnancies.

+[Bahamas Kidney Association][7] - To increase public awareness of the functions of kidneys and the measures to prevent kidney disease.
+Our vision is to reduce the instances of kidney failure in The Bahamas and improve the lives of persons affected by kidney disease.

 [Hands for Hunger][8] - Fresh, surplus food rescue; non-perishable food storage; education; and awareness.

 [Marathon Bahamas][9] - We are committed to supporting the efforts in our community with respect to cancer awareness education, and doing what we can to support cancer treatment programs.